outstandingly64/places-app/README.md

 Uses React Router for route configuration, allowing components to be rendered based on the path entered into the browser's search bar.
 Upon logging in or signing up, additional routes and components are available that all users to have the capabilities of uploading new places, editing places, and deleting places.

-The clinet-side of this application is hosted statically via Firebase.
+The client-side of this application is hosted statically via Firebase.

 The Node & Express REST API/Backend is hosted separately via Render.